kserve/kserve/docs/samples/custom/prebuilt-image/README.md

 This example uses the [codait/max-object-detector](https://github.com/IBM/MAX-Object-Detector) image.
 Since its REST interface is different than the [Tensorflow V1 HTTP API](https://www.tensorflow.org/tfx/serving/api_rest#predict_api) that KFServing expects we will need to bypass the inferenceservice and send our request directly to the predictor.
 The Max Object Detector api server expects a POST request to the `/model/predict` endpoint that includes an `image` multipart/form-data and an optional `threshold` query string.

+**WARNING:** by bypassing the top level inferenceservice you will be losing the capability to do a canary rollout.

 ```
 MODEL_NAME=custom-prebuilt-image
 CLUSTER_IP=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')